-According to the DCMR, a bicyclist can split lanes.
+Yes, a bicyclist may split lanes.

 Section 1201.3(b) states:

 "A person operating a bicycle may overtake and pass other vehicles on the left or right side, staying in the same lane as the overtaken vehicle, or changing to a different lane, or riding off the roadway, as necessary to pass with safety."